Stat Trek

 Teach yourself statistics

-Statistics problems often involve comparisons between two independent sample means.
-This lesson explains how to compute probabilities associated with differences between means.
+Statistics problems often involve comparisons between sample means from two independent populations.
+This lesson describes the sampling distribution for the difference between sample means and explains how to compute the standard error for the difference between sample means.

-• The expected value of the difference between all possible sample means is equal to the difference between population means.
+• The mean of the sampling distribution (μd) is the expected value of the difference between all possible sample means.
 Thus,

 σd = sqrt( σ12 / n1 + σ22 / n2 )

-It is straightforward to derive the last bullet point, based on material covered in previous lessons.
+It is straightforward to derive this formula, based on material covered in previous lessons.
 The derivation starts with a recognition that the variance of the difference between independent random variables is equal to the sum of the individual variances.
 Thus,

 σ2d = σ2 (x1 - x2) = σ2 x1 + σ2 x2